Haifa: Religious and ethnic communities

 The population is heterogeneous.
-Israeli Jews comprise some 82% of the population, almost 14% are Christians (the majority of whom are Arab Christians) and, some 4% are Muslims (of which 20% are Ahmadis).
+Israeli Jews comprise some 82% of the population, almost 14% are Christians (the majority of whom are Arab Christians) and, some 4% are Muslims.
 Haifa also includes Druze and Baháʼí Faith communities.
 In 2006, 27% of the Arab population was aged 14 and under, compared to 17% of the Jewish and other population groups.
 The trend continues in the age 15–29 group, in which 27% of the Arab population is found, and the age 30–44 group (23%).
 The population of Jews and others in these age groups are 22% and 18% respectively.
 Nineteen percent of the city's Jewish and other population is between 45 and 59, compared to 14% of the Arab population.
 This continues with 14% of Jews and others aged 60–74 and 10% over age 75, in comparison to 7% and just 2% respectively in the Arab population.
 Arabs in Haifa tend to be wealthier and better educated compare to other Arabs elsewhere in Israel.

 Haifa is home to the second-largest Arab Christian community in Israel, many of them lives in the Arabic-speaking neighborhoods in the lowlands near the sea; neighborhoods such as German Colony, Wadi Nisnas and Abbas, are largely Arab Christian.
 There are also a significant number of wealthy Christian Arabs in the Hadar West and Central.
 The Christian communities of Haifa are varied and included various denominations, the most prominent among them the Melkite Greek Catholic, followed by Greek Orthodox, Latin Catholics, Maronites, Armenian Orthodox, and Protestants.
 The Christian Arab communities in Haifa tend to be wealthier and better educated compare to other Arabs elsewhere in Israel.
-The Melkite Greek Catholic Archeparchy of Akka is based in Haifa, and its Cathedral episcopal see is St. Elijah Greek-Melkite Cathedral.
+The Melkite Greek Catholic Archeparchy of Akka is based in Haifa, and its cathedral episcopal see is St. Elijah Greek-Melkite Cathedral.